COVID-19 NOTICE

 Direct marketing often involves sharing customer data with third-party service providers or partners, increasing the risk of data exposure if appropriate security measures are not in place.

 e.
-Compliance with regulations
+Compliance with direct mail privacy laws

 f.
 Social engineering attacks